 Blocking: This strategy will use advanced tactics to block other traders from bidding.
 Using this strategy, it's impossible for anyone else to place a normal, minimum bid against you, because BidBud will continuously place an autobid that's one increment higher than the leading bid.
 If someone wants to win they'll have to bid higher than the minimum.
 Note: this strategy will probably generate a lot of emails from TradeMe -- one for each autobid that is equaled.
 Unfortunately there's no way to disable these.

 Fast: This strategy is simple -- BidBud will simply place a normal Trade Me autobid for your maximum amount, but two minutes before the auction ends.
+The only potential downside is that as your maximum bid goes straight through to Trade Me, you can't cancel or reduce it within the final two minutes like you can with other strategies.

 All bidding strategies activate exactly two minutes before the auction ends, and you can choose your default strategy in your account settings.